AstroinformaticsAU/VersionControlTutorial/source/pages/2-viewing.rst

 Your commit reference will be different to mine however, and so you must substitute the appropriate reference in place of ``ef5ca0a``.
-Remember, you can get this reference using the ``git log`` command as outlined above.
+Remember, you can get this reference using the ``git lg`` command as outlined above.

 .. highlight:: diff